 Sossaman Middle School staff and administration believe in the value and importance of teaching our students responsibility and accountability.
 As a result, students may be assigned After School Detention (ASD).
-ASD will be held three days a week.
 Students who are assigned ASD will serve on the next scheduled ASD day.
 Students will not serve on the day it is assigned in order to allow parents the opportunity to make arrangements to pick up their child.
 District transportation cannot be provided for ASD.
 Students will need to be picked up no later than 4:30PM.
 ASD may be assigned by a teacher for the following reasons:

 - Tardy to Class.

-- Failure to submit an assignment by the assigned due date.
+- Failure to submit an assignment/homework by the assigned due date.

 The ASD program is not primarily meant to address behavior issues in the classroom.
 However, a teacher may utilize lunch detention, after school detention and hold student/parent conferences in order to address inappropriate behaviors in the classroom.
 These consequences are not related to the ASD program and will be accompanied by communication from the classroom teacher.

-Student absences, both planned and unplanned may occur throughout the school year.
+Absences may occur throughout the school year.
 In the event of an absence, students will be given the same number of days he/she missed in order to make up any missed assignments.
-It is the student’s responsibility to check StudentVue and Canvass to inquire about any missed content, assignments, assessments, etc. due to an absence before school, after school, during lunch, or via email or Canvass.
+It is the student’s responsibility to check in on Canvas, with the Teacher, and in the “Absent Bin” to inquire about any missed content, assignments, assessments, etc. This must be completed either before/ after class NOT during instruction time.